 CLAIM: “The health service in Northern Ireland will especially benefit from the requirement for foreigners – including those from the Republic of Ireland – to pay for hospital treatment.” – Sammy Wilson, Belfast Telegraph, 19 May 2016

-CONCLUSION: The claim, while technically accurate, is misleading.
+CONCLUSION: INACCURATE WITH CONSIDERATION.
 Under a variety of different circumstances, foreigners do pay for access to health care already.
 The proposed legislation would seek ways to extend the scope for foreigners to contribute financially for NHS services, and to increase the incentives for debt recovery.
 The NHS would save significantly by simply collecting on what it is owed under current exchange schemes with foreign governments.

 On 19 May 2016, Sammy Wilson’s response to the Queen’s Speech was quoted in the Belfast Telegraph.
 He commented on many of the proposed bills, including legislation that will “ensure that overseas visitors pay for the health treatment they receive at public expense.”
 Sammy Wilson claimed that Northern Ireland will “especially benefit” from this bill, as all foreigners, including those from the Republic of Ireland, would have to pay for hospital treatment.